 - The value is always entered in the input field in the specified default language.
 The value is then translated into the required languages. - The translations are only used to display a value, for example, in the overview form or in lists.
 The input fields to be edited still show the value entered in the default language. - You can edit translations in different places.
 When you change a translation, all those places are shown.
-Before changing a translation, check in the Designer about how it is used. - Users can only edit object and column translations for which they have permissions. - To edit all translations, users require the Allow translation of text data regardless of the edit permissions for the base object program function (Common\Translation).
+Before changing a translation, check in the Designer about how it is used. - Users can only edit object and column translations for which they have permissions. - To edit all translation, users require the Common_Translate program function.